Difference Between Long-Term vs Short-Term Capital Gains

 - Long-term Capital gains are those arising out of the transfer of a long-term capital asset from an individual whereas a short-term capital gain is created by the transfer of a short-term capital asset.

 - In the case of a financial asset, the holding period applicable for long-term capital gain is greater than 12 months and in respect of short-term capital gain, it is less than 12 months.

 - Long-term gain can be taxed at 0%, 15%, 20% depending on the income tax bracket one falls into.
 Exceptions by the government may also be required to factor in.
-Short term gain is taxed at the same rate as the ordinary income.
+Short-term gain is taxed at the same rate as ordinary income.

 - In the case of inherited assets especially real estate, the profits are always considered as long-term gains.
 Special tax provisions are provided by respective governments for the same.
 However, if the property is received as a gift, one can include the donor’s holding period to self but not automatically considered a long-term gain.

 - STCG (Short-term Capital Gain) = Full Value of Consideration – (Cost of Acquisition + Cost of Improvement + Cost of Transfer)

 - LTCG (Long-Term Capital Gain) = Full value of Consideration – (Indexed Cost of acquisition + Indexed Cost of Improvement + Cost of Transfer)